otrv4/otrv4/otrv4.md

 allows the secure session id to be much shorter than in OTRv1, while still preventing a man-in-the-middle attack on it.

-It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted sender's private key and the hashed sender's private key.
+The D-H Commit Message consists of the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted sender's private key and the hashed sender's private key.